 Whether you want a new house or just a new kitchen, you likely know that home purchases and updates are expensive.
 With some planning, you can take advantage of tax deductions, government programs and better interest rates.

-If it's your first time buying a home, research any first-time buyer programs available to you and compare requirements and costs.
+If it's your first time buying a home, research any first-time homebuyer programs available to you and compare requirements and costs.

-Where structural upgrades are concerned, energy-efficient updates may qualify you for tax credits.
-Overall, credit unions offer lower interest rates than banks for home mortgage refinancing, HELOCs, and home improvement loans.
+Overall, credit unions generally offer lower interest rates than banks for home mortgage refinancing, HELOCs, and home improvement loans.

 An illustration of money being saved for a house.
 The money is being saved in a clear jar.